 - Enrolled exclusively in distance education courses offered at your institution - Enrolled in at least one but not all distance education courses offered at your institution: Students who are enrolled in at least one course that is considered a distance education course, but are not enrolled exclusively in distance education courses. - Not enrolled in any distance education courses offered at your institution: This number represents the students who are not enrolled in any distance education courses at your institution.
-It will be calculated by subtracting the (students enrolled exclusively in distance education courses + students enrolled in at least one but not all distance education courses) from the total enrolled students from previous Part A screens, which is the totals for certificate-seeking undergraduate (first-time + all other (non-first-time entering + continuing) and, non-certificate-seeking undergraduate students.
+It will be calculated by subtracting the (students enrolled exclusively in distance education courses + students enrolled in at least one but not all distance education courses) from the total enrolled students from previous Part A screens, which is the totals for degree/certificate-seeking undergraduate (first-time + transfer-in (non-first-time entering) + continuing) and non-degree/non-certificate-seeking undergraduate students.